-The international student services advisor provides admission services to all international students who need assistance with immigration regulations.
+The international admissions advisors provide admission services to all international.
 For further information and assistance, call 217/351-2890.
-Academic advising and assistance with placement into Intensive English as a Second Language (ESL) or college ESL are provided by the international student academic advisor in the Counseling and Advising Center.
+Academic advising and assistance with placement into Intensive English as a Second Language (ESL) or college ESL is provided by the international student academic advisor in the Counseling and Advising Center.
 Call 217/351-2219.